angarsky/diveintopython/learn/statements/if.md

 In Python, the `if` statement is used for conditional execution of code.
 It allows you to specify a condition and execute a block of code only if that condition evaluates to `True`.

-## If Statement in Python
+## How to Use the `If` Statement in Python

-If statements in Python are conditional statements used to execute a block of code based on certain conditions.
+The `if` statements in Python are conditional statements used to execute a block of code based on certain conditions.
 The basic syntax of an `if` statement is:

 ```python
 if 1 > 2: